-TeachersFirst's Editors' Choice Poetry Month
+TeachersFirst's Poetry Month Editor's Choice Resources

 This collection of reviewed resources from TeachersFirst is selected by our editors from the hundreds of reviewed poetry resources and creative tools listed on TeachersFirst.
 Now April can be Poetry Month in any classroom.
 Even if you teach science or math, there is a place for poetry in your curriculum.
 Poetry is as brief and economical as a number sentence, but with feelings or messages between the words.
 Why not throw some poetry lines amid your chemical or algebraic equations to connect with verbal/linguistic learners and spark a new way of seeing any subject?
 Take time to plan a "poetry break" using these ideas from the TeachersFirst Editors.
 View all of our resources tagged for Poetry here.